-Given the scope of the Order, the size of the City sewer system, and the various conditions and/or deficiencies that may be discovered by the assessment, it is difficult to predict the total cost of compliance with the Order.
-Moreover, it is difficult to predict what, if any, large-scale and/or regional capital improvements may be required after the completion of the assessment to address wet weather sewer overflows in the City and in the ALCOSAN service area.
-The Authority hired two engineering firms to assess and model the sewer system, and submitted its plans to comply with the Order to DEP in July of 2013 as required.
-The Authority, along with the other impacted local municipalities, is awaiting a response from DEP on its proposed plan.
-Costs associated with Order compliance will be reflected in the capital improvement program and funded by proceeds of potential future bond issuances.
+Given the broad scope of a potential CD, the size of the City sewer system, and the various conditions and/or deficiencies that may be discovered by the assessment, it is difficult to predict the total cost of compliance with the CD.
+Moreover, it is difficult to predict what, if any, largescale and/or regional capital improvements may be required after the completion of the assessment to address wet weather sewer overflows in the City and in the ALCOSAN service area.
+The Authority hired two engineering firms to assess and model the sewer system, and will have fulfilled the first portion of the USEPA 308 request by March 31, 2016.
+The second phase of the request requires a source reduction study be completed by December 1, 2016 and demonstration projects constructed by December 1, 2017.

+The Authority, along with the other impacted local municipalities, is awaiting a response from the USEPA and the DEP on its proposed regional plan.
+Costs associated with COA compliance will be reflected in the capital improvement program and funded by proceeds of potential future bond issuances.